-Quarterly and Final Invoices.
-CONTRACTOR shall submit to COUNTY quarterly and final invoices, itemizing all services rendered, and costs and expenses incurred, pursuant to the terms and conditions of this Agreement during the applicable invoice period as set forth in Exhibit D - CalFresh Outreach Invoicing Guidelines, which is attached hereto and incorporated herein by reference.
-Invoices submitted pursuant to the terms and conditions of this Agreement shall be prepared using the COUNTY's standard CalFresh invoice form, which is attached hereto as Exhibit E - CalFresh Outreach Invoice Worksheet and Summary Form and incorporated herein by reference.
-Quarterly and Final Invoice Summaries.
-CONTRACTOR shall submit to COUNTY quarterly and final invoice summaries itemizing the total costs incurred in each budget category during the applicable invoice period as set forth in Exhibit D - CalFresh Outreach Invoicing Guidelines.
-Invoice summaries submitted pursuant to the terms and conditions of this Agreement shall be prepared using COUNTY's standard CalFresh invoice summary form, which is attached hereto as Exhibit E - CalFresh Outreach Invoice Worksheet and Summary Form and incorporated herein by reference.

-A. Submission of Quarterly and Final Invoices and Invoice Summaries.
-All quarterly and final invoices and invoice summaries submitted by CONTRACTOR shall be sent to COUNTY at the following address:

-COUNTY: Humboldt County DHHS - Social Services Attention: Fiscal 507 F St. Eureka, California 95501
+- A. Quarterly and Final Invoices.
+CONTRACTOR shall submit to COUNTY quarterly and final invoices itemizing all services rendered, and costs and expenses incurred, pursuant to the terms and conditions of this Agreement during the applicable invoice period as set forth in Exhibit D CalFresh Outreach Invoicing Guidelines, which is attached hereto and incorporated herein by reference as if set forth in full.
+Invoices submitted pursuant to the terms and conditions of this Agreement shall be prepared using Exhibit E CalFresh Outreach Invoice Worksheet and Summary Form, which is attached hereto and incorporated herein by reference as if set forth in full. - B. Quarterly and Final Invoice Summaries.
+CONTRACTOR shall submit to COUNTY quarterly and final invoice summaries itemizing the total costs incurred in each budget category during the applicable invoice period as set forth in Exhibit D CalFresh Outreach Invoicing Guidelines.
+Invoice summaries submitted pursuant to the terms and conditions of this Agreement shall be prepared using Exhibit E CalFresh Outreach Invoice Worksheet and Summary Form. - C. Submission of Invoices and Invoice Summaries.
+Any and all quarterly and final invoices and invoice summaries submitted pursuant to the terms and conditions of this Agreement shall be sent to COUNTY at the following address: - COUNTY: Humboldt County DHHS Social Services Attention: Financial Services 507 F Street Eureka, California 95501